Wooden, unfinished, and not by Leonardo are

 Boltraffio are prime candidates.

-The painting, like so much of Leonardo's work, is unfinished and the stiffness of the composition has led some to speculate on the works attribution to Da Vinci.
+The painting, like so much of Leonardo's work, is unfinished and the stiffness of the composition has led some to speculate on the attribution of the work to Da Vinci.
 The painting has, at various points in history, been attributed to Leonardo's workshop or perhaps to a pupil in collaboration with the master.
-However the majority of experts now believe that the work is by Da Vinci.
+However, the majority of experts now believe that the work is by Da Vinci.